Skip to main content

 Travel risk gets expensive when you reconstruct it later.
 If the work involves travel, relocation, or delivery from another country, start a day log on day one.
 Record entry date, exit date, where the work was physically done, which client it related to, and where the income was billed from.
 Do not depend on airline emails or a calendar rebuild at year end.

 Before you accept or extend a trip, test the proposed dates against the jurisdictions in play.
 For the U.S., the substantial presence test uses explicit day-count rules, including 31 days in the current year and 183 days across a 3-year period with 1/3 and 1/6 weighting for prior years.
 For the UK, the Statutory Residence Test includes automatic overseas tests, automatic UK tests, and a sufficient ties test.
 In that framework, 183 or more days is a key threshold.
 For relevant EU short-stay cases, the border-crossing guidance references 90 days per period of 180 days.
-For anything else, keep placeholders in your tracker: "Add current threshold after verification" and "Add current test name after verification."
+For anything else, keep a tracker field that says the threshold and test name must be verified from official residency or border records before use.

 The common failure mode is mundane and expensive.
 You accept a promising trip, then try to rebuild movement later and realize the real risk question should have been asked before you booked.